victor-shneer/haskell-step-by-step/README.md

 - [ ] test should not be module?
 [Link](https://stackoverflow.com/questions/58944736/hspec-defined-tests-invoked-with-stack-throw-an-error-when-test-file-is-defined)
 - [ ] maybe I should not blindly copy paste from the book, considering copyright
 - [ ] rename modules.
 From Chapter to related topic
-- [ ] you can rethink the whole repo as Haskell+f programming learning hub.
+- [x] you can rethink the whole repo as Haskell+f programming learning hub.
 Not only Real World Haskel
 - [ ] put ghci commands in the separate directory and rething this README as a Table of Contents
-- [ ] add daml directory. you can start with DA.VALIDATION
+- [x] ~~add daml directory. you can start with DA.VALIDATION~~ move the idea to another [repo]https://github.com/victor-shneer/daml-studies
 - [ ] add circle ci with tests and protect main